hermandr/Effective-Data-Storytelling-using-the-tidyverse/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:fa48676309
 ## Joining data frames

 Recall the `police_locals` data frame you worked with in **Applying R Basics**.
 There has been much discussion about the political divide that exists in the US.
 A separate data frame has been loaded with the name `ideology` that lists cities, their state, and the political ideology of the state.
 Created somewhat naively, a description of this `state_ideology` variable follows.

-`state_ideology`:  For each city in the dataset, a lookup of the state the city resides in and the results 2016 Presidential election were given.
+`state_ideology`:  For each city in the dataset, a lookup of the state the city resides in and the results of the 2016 Presidential election were given.
 If Clinton won the state in 2016, `"Liberal"` is the value for `state_ideology`.
 If Trump won the state in 2016, `"Conservative"` is the value for `state_ideology`.

 *** =instructions
 - Use the `inner_join` function in the `dplyr` package to add the `state` and `state_ideology` columns to the `police_locals` where the key variable is `city` in both data frames.
 - Assign the name `police_join` to this expanded data frame.
 - Think about why it might be of value to link these two data sets together to analyze the relationship between `state_ideology` and percentage of police officers residing in the cities they serve by race.

 *** =hint